-Welcome to this updated draft of the Uppingham Neighbourhood Plan prepared following the public consultation period ending July 26th 2013.
-The Town Council wishes to thank everyone who responded and commented upon the first draft.
-It has carefully considered all the points made and amended the Plan where appropriate.
+Welcome to this final edition of the Uppingham Neighbourhood Plan prepared following extensive public consultation.
+It includes the modifications required by its External Examiner which allowed it to proceed to a referendum on July 10th 2014.
+The Town Council wishes to thank everyone who responded and commented upon its various drafts and helped produce this final version.
 This is possibly the most important document prepared by the Town Council and its partners since its formation.
-If approved in the forthcoming referendum, it will give the local community a much greater say and more control over the shape of its destiny.
-It is an "enabling plan" that will determine the way the town can develop should private enterprise or public bodies have the funds and desire to invest in the town.
+Now that it has been approved at a referendum, it gives clear guidance to Rutland County Council on the local community's decisions regarding the future development of Uppingham.
+It is an 'enabling plan' that determines the way Uppingham can develop should private enterprise or public bodies have the funds and desire to invest in the town.

-The Town Council is grateful for the huge amount of work carried by the Neighbourhood Plan Task Group, and in particular its chair Edward Baines, and its hard working Officer Ron Simpson without whose tireless effort this plan would not be the quality document that is presented to you.
+The Town Council is grateful for the huge amount of work carried out by the Neighbourhood Plan Task Group, and in particular its Chair Edward Baines, and its hard working Officer Ron Simpson without whose tireless effort this plan would not be the quality document that is presented to you.
 The document also shows the benefits of collaborative working between local organisations and the value of constant consultation with its community.